Skip to main content

 Example Configurations:

-Award no points for orders under $50:
+Prevent points for orders under $50

 Data Field: Order Total